salrashid123/gcp_iam/map/README.md

 Simple application to enumerate all Google Cloud `Permissions->Roles` and `Roles->Permissions` to JSON.

-To use this, you must have `roles/iam.securityReviewer` role assigned to the current user or service account at the organization level.
+To use this, you must have `Organization Role Viewer` and `Organization Viewer`  roles assigned to the current user or service account at the organization level.

 First find the organization ID number: